 To ensure quality shipping, environmental protection, high standards for living and working conditions for the seafarers and – above all – to preserve life at sea, a comprehensive body of international and EU legislation is applied to ships by the flag States, whilst controlled as well by the countries the ships call.

-This section, for the time being, looks at how ships are inspected to increase safety, statistics on port state control, fishing vessels and accidents involving vessels.
+This section looks at how ships are inspected to increase safety, statistics on port state control and accidents involving vessels.

 The states where ships are registered, known as flag States, have an important role to play in enforcing relevant legislation and standards, because they exercise regulatory control over their registered fleet.